How To Stop Being Jealous of Other People

 Absolutely everything we have in our lives are blessings lavished upon us by a merciful God who, not only saves our lives, but gives us yet more.

 We haven’t earned anything we have; even our physical abilities are a gift of God.
-We are abundantly blessed, and it probably wouldn’t hurt us to write down our blessings instead of what we want.
+We are abundantly blessed, and it probably wouldn’t hurt us to write down our blessings instead of our wants occasionally.

 For who considers you as superior?
 What do you have that you did not receive?
 And if you did receive it, why do you boast as if you had not received it?
 1 Corinthians 4:7 NASB | HISsparrowBlog